bimanifold/pybimanifold/README.md

 ```

 ## License
-The license of this project is GNU Lesser General Public License v3.0, which is the license of FEniCS.
+The license of this project is GNU Lesser General Public License v3.0, which is the license of [FEniCS](https://fenicsproject.org/), the main dependency of this project.
 However, we also give permission to distribute this source code under MIT License and BSD 3-Clause License.

 ## Developer information